A rich and creamy Healthy Macaroni and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 And, even though I love butter, I wanted a mac and cheese that tasted of more than just butter, not to mention one that was healthier.

-So, I started out by making a simple roux– a butter and flour base that adds depth, richness, and flavor with just a marginal amount of butter — for the cheese sauce, played around with some dried seasoning to enhance the cheese flavor of the sauce, and tossed it with some pasta before baking.
+So, I started out by making a simple roux-- a butter and flour base that adds depth, creaminess, and richness with just a marginal amount of butter -- for the cheese sauce, played around with some dried seasoning to enhance the cheese flavor of the sauce, and tossed it with some pasta before baking.

 What came out was a dish that satisfied all my mac and cheese cravings without leaving me feeling overwhelmed and in a food coma.
 Most importantly, it can serve both as a necessity and hobby, meaning I can enjoy it now and whenever normal decides to return to us.